ardagnir/athame/README.md

     }
     zle -N zle-line-init

-####Why doesn't Athame work on my hipster terminal?
-It has this supercool terminfo that you've probably never heard of.
-I hardcoded all the terminal codes.
-Sorry, I was lazy.
-Athame only works on xterm-like terminals.

 ####Does Athame work with Neovim?
 Neovim doesn't support vim-style remote communication yet.
 The Neovim devs are documenting this in [Neovim issue 1750](https://github.com/neovim/neovim/issues/1750).
 If you want to use Neovim with Athame, you should consider helping them out.
 It sounds like most of the functionality is already there and just needs to be exposed in a backwards-compatible manner.

+####Why isn't there an Athame package for my favorite distro?
+...because you haven't made one yet.
+The Athame setup script comes with a --nobuild flag so that you can build it however you want or your package can just apply the Athame patches itself.

 ####Does Athame work on windows?
 I have Cygwin!
 Haha, no.

-####Does Athame support multibyte characters?
-For readline it does.
-For zsh, any multibyte characters (except for the prompt) will cause trouble.
+####This is awesome!
+Can I help?
+The best way to help is to look at the issue section and submit pathes to fix bugs.

+If you have a shell that I'm missing, you can also try making a patch to communicate between it and athame (see athame_readline.h and athame_zsh.h for the functions you need to implement).

+####What about donations?
+I'm not accepting any currently, but thanks.

-##Setting up vim with clientserver
+##Setting up Vim with clientserver
-You can test your vim's clientserver support by running:
+You can test your Vim's clientserver support by running:

     vim --version | grep clientserver

-If you see +clientserver, you can run athame.
+If you see +clientserver, you can run Athame.
 (If you're using actual Vim.
 MacVim, for example, doesn't report this correctly and won't work for Athame.)

-Your distro's full vim version should have +clientserver support, but if you want to build vim yourself, this is the minimum setup for full athame functionality:
+Your distro's full Vim version should have +clientserver support, but if you want to build vim yourself, this is the minimum setup for full Athame functionality:

     git clone https://github.com/vim/vim
     cd vim